Lukc/pkgxx.old/doc/modules.md

 #### vcs:pull() ####

 This function must update a cloned repository.
-It is normally run from the inside of the repository, so no need to use `cd`.
+It is normally ran from the inside of the repository, so no need to use `cd`.

 It should also check whether the update was successful (new files